Galswintha: History

-To the dismay of her mother, Galswintha was ultimately forced to part with her family on her father's (Athanagild) insistence, who conceded to the marriage; this was likely due to the territorial enticements promised by Chilperic.
-Once the marriage was agreed, Galswintha was sent away—her escort to Chilperic's side consisted of nobles and warriors from among both the Goths and Franks.
+To the dismay of her mother, Galswintha was ultimately forced to part with her family on her father Athanagild's insistence, who conceded to the marriage.
+This was likely due to the territorial enticements promised by Chilperic.
+Once the marriage was agreed, Galswintha was sent away; her escort to Chilperic's side consisted of nobles and warriors from among both the Goths and Franks.
 (Note: According to Gregory of Tours, Chilperic was betrothed to multiple women at the time of his marriage to Galswintha and had promised to dismiss all of them if she accepted his proposal.
 Chilperic honored his avowal by dispensing with his other wives once he married Galswintha.)
 Crossing the Pyrenees, Galswintha's journey took her through Narbonne and Carcassonne then on to Poitiers and Tours before reaching Rouen, the location of the marriage arrangement.
-Pomp and circumstance awaited her upon arrival since Chilperic pulled out all the stops, including having his army pledge allegiance on bended-knee to her as she exited the ship at Rouen.
+Pomp and circumstance awaited her upon arrival as Chilperic made a great display of his power and commitment, including having his army pledge allegiance on bended-knee to her as she exited the ship at Rouen.

-Immediately after their betrothal—sometime between 566 and 567—Chilperic gave Galswintha the cities of Limoges, Bordeaux, Cahors, Bearn, and Bigorre as a gift.
-Chilperic supposedly loved her "dearly" according to Gregory of Tours, but this was most likely due to her substantial dowry.
-His former concubine Fredegund continued to visit the king's bedchamber, despite Chilperic's proclaimed commitment to Galswintha and to her father Athanagild that he (Chilperic) would respect the Visigothic marriage codes—these charters forbade concubines and mistresses.
+Immediately after their betrothal, sometime between 566 and 567, Chilperic gave Galswintha the cities of Limoges, Bordeaux, Cahors, Bearn, and Bigorre as a gift.
+Chilperic supposedly loved her "dearly" according to Gregory of Tours, however this was most likely due to her substantial dowry.
+His former concubine Fredegund continued to visit the king's bedchamber, despite his proclaimed commitment to Galswintha and to her father Athanagild that he would respect the Visigothic marriage codes—these charters forbade concubines and mistresses.
 Galswintha complained bitterly about this betrayal.
 Still in love with Fredegund, Chilperic allowed himself to be manipulated and had his wealthy wife murdered.
 Galswintha was apparently strangled.
-Historian Patrick Geary surmises that Galswintha may also have been murdered as a consequence of Chilperic's fear that she would leave with her dowry.
-After Galswintha's death, however, the lands—formerly given by Chilperic—ended up being passed on to her sister Brunhilda.
+Historian Patrick J. Geary surmises that Galswintha may also have been murdered as a consequence of Chilperic's fear that she would leave with her dowry.
+After Galswintha's death, however, the lands—formerly given by Chilperic—were passed on to her sister Brunhilda.